ColinTree/extension-builder/README.md

   * boolean
   * default to `true`

+* build-with-plain-source-enabled
+  * boolean
+  * default to `false`

 * whitelist-enabled
   * boolean
   * default to `false`
-  * *Note*: Enabling whitelist will disable build-with-zip automatically
+  * *Note*: Enabling whitelist will disable build-with-zip and build-with-plain-source automatically

 * whitelist
   * array of { "owner": "...", "repo": "...", "refs": "..." }